Dr Kim Shahabudin

-Kim is a Senior Fellow of the Higher Education Academy and gained her PhD from Reading in 2006, writing her thesis on Ancient Greece in Popular Cinema.
+Kim is a University Teaching Fellow for 2018-19 and a Senior Fellow of the Higher Education Academy.
+She gained her PhD from Reading in 2006, writing her thesis on Ancient Greece in Popular Cinema.
 She has convened and taught modules at Part 1 and 2 in the Department of Classics on The Ancient World on Film.

 Kim studied as a mature student for her first degree, and began her teaching career working with adults in further education.
 As a result, she has a particular interest in supporting mature students at university and has developed events to support new mature students at Reading.

 Kim has been the recipient of a Student Nominated Award for Outstanding Contribution to Teaching and Learning twice, in 2007 and 2010, and (as a Study Advice team member) of a Team Award for Outstanding Contribution to Teaching and Learning in 2010, 2014 and 2018.
 She is active in supporting other University staff to obtain HEA Fellowships through the FLAIR scheme.

 Kim is a co-opted member of the teaching working group for the Classical Receptions Subject Network.
 She has been a Steering Group member for the Association for Learning Development in Higher Education (ALDinHE) and chair of their LearnHigher Working Group.
 In 2012-13, Kim was a member of the University-funded 'What did I do wrong?' project, researching student attitudes and needs in the teaching of referencing practices.
 She is currently working with other members of the Study Advice team on developing content for the Study Smart OOC for new undergraduate students at the University.